 Isaac is considered a Prophet of God in all three Abrahamic faiths.
 Muslims respect and honor Prophet Isaac, as they do all the Prophets of God.
 They believe that both Isaac and his older half-brother Ishmael continued their father’s legacy by preaching the message of One God.

 The Quran mentions Isaac more than 10 times but does not give details of his life.
-Islamic scholars however agree with the many biblical traditions that tell us that Isaac was a spiritual man concerned about his progeny and anxious that his feuding sons Jacob and Esau end their conflict and live in a way sanctioned by God.
+Islamic scholars however agree with the many biblical traditions that tell us that Isaac was a spiritual man concerned about his progeny; he was anxious that his feuding sons Jacob and Esau end their conflict and live in a way sanctioned by God.

 Muslims believe in the Biblical stories only when they do not contradict or go against the Quran or the authentic traditions of Prophet Muhammad.